tommyinb/trip-schedule/README.md

 ![drag and drop](preview/drag.png)

-Implementing drag-and-drop in React, however, is no easy task.
-Especially when the encapsulation and top-down hierarchy, features React takes pride in, posed challenges rather than advantages in this case.
-To overcome this, I introduced a `<Desk>` component to work alongside the `<Table>`.
+Implementing drag-and-drop in _React_, however, is no easy task.
+Especially when encapsulation and top-down hierarchy, features _React_ takes pride in, posed challenges rather than advantages in this case.
+To overcome this, I introduced a `<Desk>` component to work alongside the `<Table>` component.
 Think of it as a timetable sheet placed neatly on a school desk.

 `<Table>` focuses solely on rendering and positioning columns, cells, and cards, maintaining its simplicity and clarity.
 Meanwhile, `<Desk>` handles drag-and-drop interactions and calculates actions based on the layout rendered.
 This separation allows `<Desk>` to manage touch events independently, preserving the clean and elegant structure of the `<Table>` component.
 The result is a clear, **maintainable**, and effective solution for a full drag and drop feature.